ilsundal/ncollections/README.md

 ## Maps: HashMap

 A Map is a key-value collection where a (unique) key is mapped to a value.
 Collectively, a key and its mapped-to value is called an entry and is simply an object with two properties: "key" and "value".
 Both keys and values can be primitive values or objects.
+To get all the entries of a map simply iterate over it; thus, there is no *entries* method.

 There are two Map-types: HashMap and NativeMap.
 - The HashMap is backed by [JavaScript's built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 Thus, the *containsKey()*, *get()*, *put()*, and *remove()* methods are fast.